1 Significant accounting principles

 Foreign exchange transaction gains and losses

-Foreign exchange gains and losses arising from foreign exchange transactions are recognised in the income statement and reported in other expenses or other income, respectively.
+Foreign exchange gains and losses arising from foreign exchange transactions are recognised in the income statement and reported in other expenses or other revenues, respectively.

 Dividends from subsidiaries and affiliated companies

-Dividends from subsidiaries and affiliated companies are recognised as revenue in the year in which they are declared.
+Dividends from subsidiaries and affiliated companies are recognised as investment income in the year in which they are declared.

 Capital and indirect taxes